Clemapfel/mousetrap/docs/05_events.md

 ### Key Identification

 Mousetrap uses two kinds of identifiers for keys, `KeyValue`s and `KeyCode`s.
-For most purposes, only the first is relevant. `KeyCode` is a 32-bit integer designating the internal identifier of the key, as the users OS designates it. `KeyValue` identifies the key in an platform-independent manner, which is why it should be preferred.
+For most purposes, only the first is relevant. `KeyCode` is a 32-bit integer designating the internal identifier of the key, as the user's OS designates it. `KeyValue` identifies the key in a platform-independent manner, which is why it should be preferred.

 GTK4 provides key identifiers for almost every keyboard layout, a list of identifiers can be found [here](https://gitlab.gnome.org/GNOME/gtk/-/blob/main/gdk/gdkkeysyms.h#L38).